 You can check for Chase credit card pre-approval online, at any Chase Bank branch, or via mail.
 Checking for pre-approval is free and doesn’t damage your credit score.
 Checking online is naturally the fastest and most convenient method.
 Just keep in mind that neither pre-approval nor prequalification mean guaranteed approval.
 You have to apply in order to find out if you're approved or not.

-Here’s how to get Chase credit card pre-approval:
+Here’s how to check for Chase credit card pre-approval:

 Pre-approved and pre-qualified credit card offers both indicate that a potential credit card applicant is likely to be approved.
 The terms are often used interchangeably, but their exact definitions are a bit different.
-A pre-approved credit card offer is when a credit card issuer proactively browses someone’s credit history and decides that he or she is likely meet the requirements for one of its cards.
-A pre-qualified credit card offer is when someone asks a credit card company to take a preliminary look at his or her credit history to gauge the likelihood of approval if an application is submitted.… read full answer
+A pre-approved credit card offer is when a credit card issuer proactively browses someone’s credit history and decides that he or she is likely to meet the requirements for one of its cards.
+A … read full answerpre-qualified credit card offer is when someone asks a credit card company to take a preliminary look at his or her credit history to gauge the likelihood of approval if an application is submitted.

 Both pre-approved and pre-qualified credit card offers have no effect on your credit standing.
-They only use a harmless “soft pull.”
-But if you decide to apply after being pre-qualified or pre-approved, the issuer will do a “hard pull” of your credit, which will temporarily lower your score.
+They only use a soft pull to see if you’re likely to get approved.
+But if you decide to apply after being pre-qualified or pre-approved, the issuer will do a hard pull of your credit, which will temporarily lower your score.

 Pre-Approved Credit Cards

 Receive an offer in the email or mail